Moors Sports Club

 Moors Sports Club is a first-class cricket team based in Colombo, Sri Lanka.

 History

 Moors Sports Club was founded in 1908 by members of Colombo Grand Mosque at New Moor Street in the Colombo neighbourhood of Pettah.
 Like most clubs founded during the colonial era it was founded on ethno-religious lines and catered to the minority Moorish community.
 The club later moved to its present location at Muttiah Road in the neighbourhood of Slave Island.
 Sir Razik Fareed laid the foundation stone for a Club House on 25 September 1936 and Governor Sir Edward Stubbs declared open the pavilion on 27 February 1937.
 The first inter-club match at the venue was between the Moors SC and Kalutara Town Club.
 In 1983 the first professional players were contracted with the advent of professional cricket and the Sri Lanka national cricket team gaining Test status.
-In addition to cricket, other sports offered include tennis and billiards.
+In addition to cricket, other sports offered include tennis, basketball and billiards.